Construction of unshielded singular solutions of the harmonic field equations: Harmonic Einstein equations, unshielded singularities and cosmic censorship

 Riemann could have written down them (or may be he has), but Einstein gave meaning to them.
 The harmonic coordinates used above can be used also in the presence of matter, of course.
 In this article we construct singular solutions for the vacuum equations.
 We note that our method can be applied to extended equations of the form

 where $\Lambda$ is a cosmological constant, and $T_{\mu\nu}$ is the energy momentum tensor.
+Here $\kappa$ is a coupling constant which may be chosen to be $\kappa =1$ (adapting $T_{\mu\nu}$).
 Such generalisations depend on conditions on the additional terms, of course.
 For example a positive cosmological constant $\Lambda$ has a damping effect in the region where the metric tensor satisfies a Lorentz condition (and can be written in harmonic form).
-However, generalisations of the following results are possible for positive and negative cosmological constants.
-Actually sufficient conditions for the construction are described in the last section in the context of quasilinear hyperbolic equation systems of second order, and the consequences for the Einstein field equations can be drawn as long as the field equations can be subsumed under that systems equipped with a set of conditions for (some type) of local conditions (cf. last section).
-Up to the 'material' term $T_{\mu\nu}$ the field equations look locally like ordinary wave equations of course (easily to solve), but globally these simple equations are glued together which makes them nonlinear and difficult to solve.
-Accordingly, most of the research concerns specific solutions to the field equations, while general research is more in the context of hyperbolic systems of second order which are investigated by more general methods.
+However, generalisations of the following results are possible for positive and negative cosmological constant.
+Up to the matter term $T_{\mu\nu}$ the field equations look locally like ordinary wave equations of course (easily to solve), but globally these simple equations are glued together which makes them nonlinear and difficult to solve.
+Accordingly, most of the research concerns specific solutions to the field equations, while research of the general equations is more in the context of hyperbolic systems of second order which are investigated by more general methods.
+Another approach is to study general properties of solutions, of course (cf. \cite{HE}).
 Results are then applied to the field equations without using their special structure.
 For example, in \cite{HKM} it is observed that the field equations for a Lorentz metric can be subsumed by hyperbolic systems of second order of the form